RS Runtime Security Observability + Control

 Policy controls that close the loop

 Apply controls where detections occur and keep observability plus response synchronized.
+Policies are defined in the console and pushed to sensors through the policy fetch loop — no sensor restart, no manifest rebuild.

 File Monitoring Control